-From a customer and regulator standpoint, the bank's customer communication and documents (letters, statements, emails, texts, promissory notes, disclosures, etc) are the customer's "system of record."
-That is, customer communication and documentation are the ultimate confirmation source that the bank has met various regulatory, investor, and other obligations.
-Because customer communication is often stored as unstructured data, it requires cost-effective automation capabilities to interpret documents, ingest data, and evaluate bank obligations.
-See the following graphic to compare the bank's and the customer's perspectives.
+From a customer and regulator standpoint, customer communication and documents (letters, statements, emails, texts, promissory notes, disclosures, etc) are the customer's "system of record."
+That is, customer communication and documentation are the ultimate confirmation source that the company has met various regulatory, investor, and other obligations.
+Because customer communication is often stored as unstructured data, it requires cost-effective automation capabilities to interpret documents, ingest data, and evaluate regulatory obligations.
+See the following graphic to compare a bank or company to the customer's perspective.

 In general, automated testing is an updating process as communication, documents, and algorithms are validated.
 Below are key automation outcome categories, resolutions, and success suggestions depending on the nature of the automated testing outcomes.